 Is Cornbread Healthier Than Bread?

-White bread is high in calories and cornbread is approximately 60% lower.
+White bread is high in calories and cornbread is approximately 60% lower (if you want to find some salt-free white bread recipes, read here).
 Per 100 grams cornbread has 196 calories, whereas white bread has 238 calories per 100 grams.

 What Ingredients Keep Cornbread From Being Dry?

 Typically cornbread is made with butter, eggs and buttermilk.

 These wet ingredients help to make the cornbread moist.
 However, if you are making a vegan cornbread for example you won’t be adding any of those ingredients.

 Instead vegan cornbread may contain non dairy milk such as almond milk and a light oil such as canola.